mohanadhussein/mohanadhussein/README.md

 - 🔭 I’m currently working on the Genetics of Zygodactyly (ZD1)
 - 🌱 Trying to save the planet using shinyR
 - 🤖 I have OCD when it comes to Genomics data analysis
-- 🤔 Are you brilliant at Linkage Analysis? drop me a message!
+- 🤔 Are you brilliant at Genetic Linkage Analysis? drop me a message!
 - 📖 Currently reading **Grokking Algorithms** by Aditya Bhargava
 - 💡 Check my fav github repos:  [Figure1Lab](https://github.com/deanslee/FigureOneLab.git) and the great [glittr](https://glittr.org/?per_page=25&sort_by=stargazers&sort_direction=desc)
 - 📫 Reach me out on Linkedin: [Mohanad Hussein](https://www.linkedin.com/in/mohanad-hussein-06bb95185/) or Twitter: [Mohanadnour4869](https://twitter.com/Mohanadnour4869)